intel/ai-reference-models/docs/notebooks/low_precision_optimization/tensorflow/README.md

-# Quantizing a Pre-trained Model from Model Zoo for Intel® Architecture with LPOT
+# Quantizing a Pre-trained Model from Model Zoo for Intel® Architecture with Intel® Neural Compressor

+## Background

+Low-precision inference can speed up inference, by converting the fp32 model to int8 or bf16 model.
+Intel provides Intel® Deep Learning Boost technology in the Second Generation Intel® Xeon® Scalable Processors and newer Xeon®, which supports to speed up int8 and bf16 model by hardware.

+Intel® Neural Compressor helps the user to simplify the processing to convert the fp32 model to int8/bf16.

+At the same time, Intel® Neural Compressor will tune the quanization method to reduce the accuracy loss, which is a big blocker for low-precision inference.

+Intel® Neural Compressor is released in Intel® AI Analytics Toolkit and works with Intel® Optimization of TensorFlow*.

+Please refer to the official website for detailed info and news: [https://github.com/intel/neural-compressor](https://github.com/intel/neural-compressor)

 ## Purpose

-Demostrate how to quantize a pre-trained model from Model Zoo for Intel(R) Architecture with LPOT and show the performance gain after quantization.
+Demostrate how to quantize a pre-trained model from Model Zoo for Intel(R) Architecture with Intel® Neural Compressor and show the performance gain after quantization.

+We will learn the acceleration of AI inference by Intel AI technology:

+1. Intel® Deep Learning Boost

+2. Intel® Neural Compressor

+3. Intel® Optimization for Tensorflow*

 ## Prerequisites

 | Optimized for                       | Description
 |:---                               |:---
 | OS                                | Linux* Ubuntu* 18.04 or newer
-| Hardware                          | The Second Generation Intel(R) Xeon(R) Scalable processor family or later (support AVX2, AVX512 or Intel(R) Deep Learning Boost).
+| Hardware                          | The Second Generation Intel(R) Xeon(R) Scalable processor family or newer (support AVX2, AVX512 or Intel(R) Deep Learning Boost).
-| Software                          | LPOT, Intel Optimization for Tensorflow 2.3 (or later)
+| Software                          | Intel® Neural Compressor, Intel Optimization for Tensorflow 2.5 (or newer)
-| What you will learn               | How to use LPOT to quantize a pre-trained TensorFlow model and achieve better inference performance on Intel(R) Xeon(R) CPU
+| What you will learn               | How to use Intel® Neural Compressor to quantize a pre-trained TensorFlow model and achieve better inference performance on Intel(R) Xeon(R) CPU
 | Time to complete                  | 1-2+ hours

 ## Running Environment

 ### Running on Devcloud

-Follow the “Prepare Software Environment” section to set up the Python environment on DevCloud.
-For more information, refer to the [Intel(R) oneAPI AI Analytics Toolkit Get Started Guide] https://devcloud.intel.com/oneapi/get-started/analytics-toolkit/)
+Follow the [Prepare Software Environment](#prepare-software-environment) section to set up the Python environment on DevCloud.
+For more information, refer to the [Intel(R) oneAPI AI Analytics Toolkit Get Started Guide](https://devcloud.intel.com/oneapi/get-started/analytics-toolkit/)

 ### Running in a Local Machine

-Follow the “Prepare Software Environment” section to setup the Python environment and ensure that the prerequisites are in comply with your local machine.
+Follow the "Prepare Software Environment" section to setup the Python environment and ensure that the prerequisites are in comply with your local machine.

 ## Prepare Software Environment